Charles Sparks (circus owner): Career

 Charles Sparks first toured with John H. as minstrel performers before moving into the circus business.
 The pair appeared with the Walter L. Main Circus in 1886 and his wagon opera two years later.

-He continued working with John H. Sparks, who organized his own circus in 1890.
+He continued working with John H. Weisman, who organized his own circus in 1890.
 When John was killed by one of his lions during a performance in 1903, the circus came under the management of Charles, his "adopted brother."
 From 1903 to 1928, Charles Sparks served as general manager and superintendent of the Sparks Circus.
 He transformed the "three-car circus" into a thirty-car show, complete with everything needed for a circus, in a short time.
 Charles was aided in management by his foster brother, Clifton Robert Sparks.
 The show, then called the John H. Sparks World Famous Shows, retained that name until 1918, when it was shortened to Sparks World Famous Circus in 1919.

 On September 13, 1916, Sparks faced a crisis in Erwin, Tennessee, when his five-ton elephant and star attraction, Mary, killed one of the handlers.
 At first, Sparks pleaded for Mary's life, pointing to her extensive service with his show and spotless record prior to the incident.
 Pressured by townspeople demanding justice, he arranged Mary's public hanging with a railroad crane before 2,000 onlookers.

 Charles Sparks launched his first Canadian tour with Sparks Famous Shows in 1919, ignoring warnings from veterans of the business.
 The gamble paid off, as the tour succeeded on all fronts and drew favorable comment.

 Following the 1928 season, Charles Sparks sold his circus to Henry B. Gentry.
 Only afterward was it revealed that Gentry was an agent of the American Circus Corporation, a group Sparks had firmly opposed selling to.
 After selling his show, he grew restless during retirement.
 In the fall of 1929, plans were made with John Ringling North to take out a small circus, which was halted by the Wall Street crash of 1929.

 Sparks returned to the business in 1930 by buying the motorized Downie Bros.
 Circus from Andrew Downie.
 In his role as manager, he enhanced the show with prominent circus acts and brought back the beloved street parade.
 When his wife Addie died, he ceased managing the circus in 1938, and it closed permanently in 1939.

 He was recruited by Robert Edward Ringling in 1943 to manage "Spangles," the Ringling Brothers' traveling circus.
 For several months, he served as manager of the Spangles show while it performed at Madison Square Garden in New York City.

 He took on a short-term advisor role with Zack Terrell, then the owner of Cole Bros.
 Circus, in 1948, but became ill following weeks in Louisville, which prompted his resignation and his return to Macon, Georgia.